iqbal-lab/Mykrobe-predictor/README.md

 2. Mykrobe.predictor.tb --file some_file.fastq --method WgAssemblyAndGenotyping --install_dir /path/to/myKrobe-predictor

 Add
---format JSON
+--format Stdout
-if you want output in JSON format with a bit more detail.
+if you want output to screen with timestamps

 Add --progress
 if you want to see progress.